Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Introduction

 \subsection{Construction of GMC and sketch of the proof of Theorem \ref{GMCtheorem} from Theorem \ref{main-theorem}}

 We now outline our method to obtain Theorem \ref{GMCtheorem} from Theorem \ref{main-theorem}.
 Details are given in Section \ref{GMC section}.
-We begin by recalling the basics of the construction of the GMC measure \eqref{eq:GMCdef}, which we denote by $\mu_{X,\alpha}(dx)$.
-We first recall a sequence of Gaussian processes on $(-1,1)$, denoted $X_M$, such that $X_M\To X$ as $M\to \infty $ in the distributional sense.
-This decomposition comes from the following identity (see, for example, Appendix C of \cite{Log-Chebyshev}) that for $x,y\in (-1,1)$, we have that
+We begin by recalling the basics of the construction of the GMC measure \eqref{eq:GMCdef}.
+We first recall a sequence of Gaussian processes on $(-1,1)$, denoted $X_M$, such that a.s. $X_M\To X$ as $M\to \infty $ in the distributional sense.
+This decomposition comes from the identity (see, for example, Appendix C of \cite{Log-Chebyshev}) that for $x,y\in (-1,1)$, we have that

 where $T_k$ is $k$-th Chebyshev polynomial of the first kind defined by the relation $T_k(\cos(\theta))=\cos(k\theta)$ for $\theta\in (0,2\pi]$.
 The polynomial $T_k$ is also the $k$-th orthogonal polynomial with respect to the measure $\mu_{as}$, where $\mu_{as}(x)=\frac{2}{\pi}(1-x^2)^{-1/2}I(|x|<1)$ denotes the (shifted) arcsine distribution.
 In particular, from this, we have the following (formal) distributional identity